-- Letter CR1, with enclosures, to the parent; - Letter CR2, with enclosures, to the Scottish Children's Reporter Administration. - School report format (SCRA initial report current 2023.docx (sharepoint.com))
+- Letter CR1, with enclosures, to the parent; - Letter CR2, with enclosures, to the Scottish Children's Reporter Administration. - School report format (add link)

 7. Actions required by Education Authority and School Leaders

 As a result of this policy and the legislative framework it sits within, the following actions are required.